laberning/openrowingmonitor/docs/Architecture.md

     Stopped --> [*]
 ```

+Please note: the 'Stopped' state isn't directly part of the state machine that is defined in `handleRotationImpulse`, it is a direct consequence of emitting the `intervalTargetReached` message to `Server.js`, where `Server.js` concludes there is no next interval left, and thus `stopTraining()` has to be called (which does set the sessionState to 'Stopped').
+This is needed as RowingStatistics shouldn't be aware about the existence of next intervals, as it only deals with the current interval.

+#### metrics maintained in RowingStatistics.js

-The goal is to translate these metrics into meaningful information for the consumers of data updating both session state and the underlying metrics.
+The goal is to translate the linear rowing metrics into meaningful information for the consumers of data updating both session state and the underlying metrics.
 As `Rower.js` can only provide a limited set of absolute metrics at a time (as most are stroke state dependent) and is unaware of previous strokes and the context of the interval, `RowingStatistics.js` will consume this data, combine it with other datasources like the heartrate and transform it into a consistent and more stable set of metrics useable for presentation.
 As `RowingStatistics.js` also is the bridge between the interrupt-driven and time/state driven part of the application, it buffers data as well, providing a complete set of metrics regardless of stroke state.
 Adittionally, `RowingStatistics.js` also smoothens data across strokes to remove eratic behaviour of metrics due to small measurement errors.

 In a nutshell: